Academic Integrity Procedures Summary

 Following is suggested syllabus wording.
 This recommended wording allows an instructor to impose all sanctions available under the university policy, including the grade of “XF.”

 “Missouri State University is a community of scholars committed to developing educated persons who accept the responsibility to practice personal and academic integrity.
+You are responsible for knowing and following the university’s academic integrity policy plus additional more-specific policies for each class.
+The Academic Integrity Policies and Procedures (Policy) is available on the University Policy Library website.

 Assigning the “XF” grade